 \subsection{MANAS}

-\textbf{Coordinated Descent for Non-Linear Losses. } As the linear approximation is likely to be crude, an alternative is to make no assumption on the loss function and have each agent directly associate the quality of their action with the loss $\loss^{(\text{val})}_t(\bm{a}_t) $.
-This results in obtaining all the agents performing a coordinated descent approach to the problem.
+\paragraph{Coordinated Descent for Non-Linear Losses. } In some cases the linear approximation may be crude.
+An alternative is to make no assumptions on the loss function and have each agent directly associate the quality of their actions with the loss $\loss^{(\text{val})}_t(\bm{a}_t) $.
+This results in all the agents performing a coordinated descent approach to the problem.
 Each agent updates for operation $k$ its $\bm{ \widetilde B}^{i}_{t}[k]$ as